ente0v1/CrackMaster/README.md

     - --session="$session": Creates or resumes a session named $session
     - --increment --increment-min="$min_length" --increment-max="$max_length": Enables password length incrementing within the specified range.
     - -m 22000: Specifies the hash mode (for a specific hash type)
-    - hash.hc22000: Path to the hash file containing the password hash
+    - hash: Path to the hash file containing the password hash
     - -a 6: Sets the attack mode to hybrid wordlist + mask (mode 6)
     - -w 4: Uses wordlists for the attack
     - --outfile-format=2: Specifies output format for cracked passwords